Disney warns of potentially long distribution dispute with YouTube TV, shares fall

 On a post-earnings call, Chief Financial Officer Hugh Johnston told analysts Disney has "built a hedge" into its forecasts assuming the negotiations could drag on.

 Disney's networks disappeared from YouTube TV - the fourth-largest pay-TV provider in the U.S. with about 10 million subscribers - on October 30 in the latest carriage rights dispute between the Alphabet unit and a major media company.
-NBCUniversal content had also briefly gone dark on YouTube TV earlier this year due to a similar dispute.
+NBCUniversal also had a similar dispute with YouTube TV earlier this year.

 Morgan Stanley analysts estimate a 14-day blackout on YouTube TV would cost Disney about $60 million in revenue.
 The tense discussions underscore YouTube TV's rapid growth as well as Google's vast financial resources, which give it greater leverage in negotiations with media companies.